jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 ### 61D Minister may grant individual exemptions
 (1) The Minister may exempt any transaction, person, interest, right, or assets from the requirement for consent or from the definition of overseas person or associate or associated land.
+(1A) An exemption under subsection (1) may be granted with retrospective effect.
+(1B) A transaction may not be cancelled under section 29(1)﻿(c) if the Minister has retrospectively exempted the transaction from the requirement for consent.
 (2) See sections 61E (criteria for all exemptions) and 61F (other provisions applying to all exemptions).
 (3) The Minister must publish each exemption granted under subsection (1) on an Internet site maintained by or for the regulator, unless section 61F(6) applies.